Taylor hits walk-off HR, Dodgers deck Cards 3-1 in WC game

 “That's gonna be fun.
 Yeah, two of the best regular-season records of all-time.
 We've been battling all year, so I expect a hard-fought series,” Taylor said.

+The Dodgers celebrated on the field before heading into their clubhouse to continue the party.
+Beer and champagne were poured over the heads of shirtless, goggle-wearing players.

 The sellout crowd of 53,193 hung on every pitch as the tension of a tie game built from the fourth inning on.
-Fans waved blue towels, futilely urging out the few balls launched into the outfield only to see them caught in a winner-take-all matchup between two of the most storied and successful National League franchises.
+Fans waved blue towels, futilely urging on the few balls launched into the outfield only to see them caught in a winner-take-all matchup between two of the National League's most storied and successful franchises.

+“That’s huge, knowing I don’t have to do too much,” said Taylor, batting in the No. 9 slot after entering to play left field as part of a double switch in the seventh.
+“It kind of settled me down a little bit.”

+Alex Reyes came in to face Taylor, who sent a 2-1 breaking ball into the left-field pavilion, triggering an explosion of cheers.

 “Honestly, I was just trying to hit a single.
-Not trying to do too much,” Taylor said after hitting the fourth walk-off homer in Dodgers postseason history.
-“And he gave me a good slider to hit and I was able to get it up in the air.”
+Not trying to do too much,” Taylor said after launching the fourth walk-off homer in Dodgers postseason history.
+“He gave me a good slider to hit and I was able to get it up in the air.”

 Tommy Edman dropped a one-out single into right off closer Kenley Jansen in the top of the ninth and stole second.
 Paul Goldschmidt took a called third strike and Tyler O'Neill went down swinging to end the threat.